msp1974/homeassistant-jlrincontrol/README.md

 # Health Status Update

 This integration has the ability to perform a scheduled health status update request from your vehicle.
 By default this is disabled.
-Adding the entry to your configuration.yaml as above will enable it (after a HA restart).
+Setting the interval and your pin in the config options will enable this.

 I do not know the impact on either vehicle battery or JLRs view on running this often, so please use at your own risk.
-I would certainly not set it to anything too often.
+I would certainly not set it to too low an interval.
+Recommended 120 mins.

 Alternatively, you can make a more intelligent health update request automation using the service call available in this integration and the output of some sensors.